Twometer/libyoutube/README.md

 # libyoutube
-Unofficial YouTube API with support for decrypting streams.
+An unofficial YouTube API with support for decrypting streams.

-## Supported features
+## Features
 1. Searching for videos
 2. Getting metadata for videos
-3. Downloading and decrypting the download URLs for the video streams
+3. Downloading and decrypting the video/audio stream URLs

-## Usage
+## Download
-You can use the library either with Gradle or Maven from Maven Central using
+You can use the library either with Gradle or Maven using
 ```
 implementation 'de.twometer.libyoutube:libyoutube:1.0-SNAPSHOT'
 ```
-or by downloading a JAR file from the release section of the repo.
+or you can download the latest JAR file from the release section of this repo.

 Alternatively, you can also build the repository yourself.

 ## Getting Started
 // TODO

-## License
+## Legal stuff
 This library is based on the C# library `libvideo` made by [i3arnon](https://github.com/i3arnon)

 The `libvideo` copyright notice is as folllows: